 When it comes to vaping, there are two types of devices.
-We have mods with internal cells that cannot be changed and we have mods with swappable batteries.
+We have mods with internal cells that cannot be changed and we have mods with interchange able vape batteries.
 Each category has its pros and cons, and in the end it all depends on personal preference and day to day use.

 First and foremost if the wrap around your cell has been deteriorated, it's best to stay away from it.
 Also if the outer casing shows signs of mechanical damage, scratches or leaks then you're dealing with a potential safety hazard.
 Immediately stop using these batteries and dispose of them at your local recycling center.

 Batteries that are in good condition also need to be replaced at a certain time interval.
 We usually swap them after 6 months of day to day use.
 This is not a general rule, but it's something most vapers agree on.
 It's also the common lifespan of most 18650 cells on the market today.

 If you're vaping at roughly the same wattage and the battery lasts half as long as when you purchased it, it's probably time to swap it for a new one.
 Then, if your mod constantly shows "low battery" after slightly increasing the wattage or the battery gets way hotter when in use or recharging you know you need to change it.

 Also if you're using an external charger and the battery doesn't go up to 4.2V it's another sign that it needs to be replaced.
 Good external chargers are excellent for preserving battery life and that's why we always recommend them.

 How to increase the lifespan of your vape batteries